Tai-401-Py/reading-notes/Reflection and discussion 03.md

     - Commited
       - Data Stored in local database
     - Modified
-      - File data jhas been changed but not commited to database
+      - File data has been changed but not commited to database
     - Staged
       - File's changed version ready to be commited in next snapshot